Mao-chuan/An_improve_on_ResNet--Introduces_dynamic_connections/README.md

 ##### Train and test, val

-During the training, Three models are getting higher after the test accuracy become stable.
-But, the CNN' train acc curve is grow slowly, and the value stops at near **70%**.
-However, the ResNet and the DResNet stop at 85% and 100%.
-Eh, the overfitting ability of two models may be *Good?*
+During training, All three models show increasing accuracy until the test accuracy stabilizes.
+But CNN's train acc curve grows slowly and stops at around **70%**.
+In contarst, ResNet and DResNet stop at 85% and 100% respectively.
+Well, the overfitting capability of these two models might be *Good?*

 ### Parameters

-The parameters of CNN is 11101512, and the parameters of ResNet is 11627272, and the parameters of DResNet is 12320932.
-Though the dynamic connection is $O(n^2)$, the increment is not much.
+The parameters of CNN is 11,101,512, and the parameters of ResNet is 11,627,272, and the parameters of DResNet is 12,320,932.
+Although the dynamic connections have $O(n^2)$ complexity, the parameter increase is not substantial.

 ### Activation Function